Lisilin87/arkui/README.md

 ### Response:

-We sincerely appreciate the reviewer’s attention to this part of the work.
 We would like to clarify that the design of the invalid instructions does not stem from flaws in the synthesis process.
 In fact, **these invalid instructions are intentionally crafted to simulate two types of realistic error scenarios: operating on non-existent devices and operating on non-existent device attributes**.
 During the synthesis process, the quality control standards applied to  invalid  and valid instructions are equivalent; therefore, no additional quality control measures are required specifically for erroneous instructions.
 For better understanding, we kindly refer you to the detailed data examples provided in the appendix A.

 ## Weakness 2 RAG experiments